N1K0232/AddressBook/README.md

 # AddressBook

-A C# web application backed by a minimal api that allows the user to save all his contacts
+A C# web application made with ASP.NET Core that uses Alpine.JS and minimal api that allows the user to save all his contacts